weiserlab/ambuj/index.md

 ## Teaching and Mentorship

-I **STRONGLY** believe in diversity and providing equal opportunity to all.
-As an academic, I have mentored diverse students representing **10+ nationalities**, including students who now identify as transfeminine non-binary.
+I take pride in working with students from various backgrounds, promoting an inclusive environment that values diversity and guarantees equal opportunities for everyone.
+In my academic experience, I have had the pleasure of mentoring a diverse group of students from more than 11 nationalities, including those identifying as transfeminine non-binary.

 **Postdoctoral Scholars**